LEEHM97/LEEHM97/README.md

-## The way to become a Data Scientist!
+## The way to become a Data Scientist

 ### Notion page